VoidedNetwork/MenuAPI/README.md

 # MenuAPI

-Simple to use, high performance bukkit menu API.
+Simple to use, high performance bukkit menu api.

 ## Features

-- Quick and simple usage
-- Paginated menus
+- Inbuilt paginated menus
+- Asynchronous menu option
+- Foreground & background layers
+- Reusable layer templates
 - Auto update annotation
-- Asynchronous menus
-- Layers & Templates
-- Built for performance
+- Small and lightweight (~32kb)

-## Usage
+## Installation

-Please see this repo's [wiki](https://github.com/VoidedNetwork/MenuAPI/wiki) for API usage and examples.
+Prebuilt jars can be found in [releases](https://github.com/VoidedNetwork/MenuAPI/releases).

+> **NOTE:** <br/>
+> Please relocate the library as multiple menu handlers can
+> cause problems with other plugins that also use the MenuAPI.

-## Building
+### Building

 1. Clone this repository and enter its directory.
 2. Run the intellij build configuration by clicking the top right icon.
 3. Alternatively you can run `gradle classes shadowJar delete copy`.
 4. The output jar file will be located in the `jars` directory.

-> **NOTE:** <br/>
-> Please relocate the library as multiple menu handlers can
-> cause problems with other plugins that also use the MenuAPI.
+## Usage

+### Buttons